GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The key to keeping software costs down is to write code that is easily modified.
+> ### Most errors are introduced during requirements specification!
 >
 > ~ *Daniel T. Barry*